CraftTweaker/CraftTweaker-Documentation/docs/mods/ItemStages/ItemStages.md

 ```

 ### Allowing in JEI
-By default restricted items are hidden in JEI if JEI is installed.
+By default restricted items are hidden in JEI, if JEI is installed.
 This can be disabled by setting hiddenInJEI to false.

 ```zenscript
 ItemStages.restrict(<item:minecraft:gold_ingot>, "adv_one").setHiddenInJEI(false);